awhlam/TalentumSubmit/README.md

 3. Input Talentum username and password into TalentumSubmit.py
 4. Run TalentumSubmit.py

-## Function
+## What it Does

-1. Open web browser and load Talentum
+1. Opens a web browser
-2. Login to Talentum
+2. Loads Talentum
-3. Edit Forecast
-4. Submit Forecast
+3. Logs into Talentum
+4. Clicks the "Edit Time Forecast" button
+4. Clicks the "Submit Forecast" button